 We strive to bring beautiful experiences to our local Portland area and beyond by hosting unique events, both online and in person, that emphasize storytelling and enhance the curiosity of our audiences.
 Our little theater company presented our first mainstage show, A Midsummer Night's Dream, in the summer of 2016.
 Since that time, ETP has produced over 20 live events, from indoor immersive theater shows like Agatha Christie's The Mousetrap and bold adaptations of classic works like The Picture of Dorian Gray and Great Gatsby's Daisy, to outdoor summer festivals, including The Westside Shakespeare Festival in 2019 and 2021.
 ETP brought innovative live streaming events in 2020 due to COVID-19, including The Turn of the Screw (streamed live to over 5,000 people worldwide) and a fantastic online "Choose Your Own Adventure"-type ghost story called A Haunting, filmed in a Victorian mansion.

-Our company pivoted at the end of 2021 to producing only indoor immersive productions.
-Our goal is to bring you, the audience member, into the world of the story.
-It could be a 1864 wild west town or a 1920s speakeasy.
+Our company pivoted at the end of 2021 to solely producing indoor immersive productions and experiences.
+Our goal is to bring you, the audience member, into the world of the story or the world of the experience.
+It might be a Bridgerton-inspired 1813 Regency soiree, a 1864 wild west town, or a 1920s speakeasy.
 No matter the locale or time, ETP believes that the new generation of live performance lives in the heart of the live experience.
-We will not stop bringing you innovative stories.

 What is Immersive Theater anyway?